rashmi0305/RISCV-Simulator---Innovators/README.md

                 2.Looked through references for RISCV and ideas

     ======================================================================================
-    Questions in initial state:
+    Questions we had in initial stages:
+    Phase -2
+    How to check data dependency
+    how to enable and disable data forwarding how to calculate IPC ,what is the meaning of cycle how to find whether stall is present or not Phase-1
     how to initialize registers and memory
-    should we use map to map register name to its value how to access contents in registers and update the values Questions in intermediate state:
-    Should execute have separate file or include inside processor(while pipelining then?)
+    should we use map to map register name to its value how to access contents in registers and update the values Should execute have separate file or include inside processor(while pipelining then?)
-    Should we consider using enums for register names,instruction types,opcodes or directly access them in string format Should the parser parse from a file containing the instructions or otherwise
+    Should we consider using enums for register names,instruction types,opcodes or directly access them in string format

     ======================================================================================